 We are interested in understanding how integrins contribute to almost every step of cancer progression.
 Current projects focus on finding novel regulators of integrin activity, and endo/exosomal traffic, and on appreciating the mechanisms controlling tumour-stroma cross-talk, including how cancer cells sense key biophysical cues.
-In addition, we are now using our expertise in these areas, combined with technological advances, to explore the role of integrin-mediated adhesions in maintaining stem cell pluripotency, a concept that is currently underappreciated.
-This is an exciting new area of research for our lab and one which we hope will lead to exciting discoveries.
+We are also investigating signal integration and synergy between integrin regulatory pathways and oncogenic signalling axes in cancer.

 Tight control over integrin signalling is paramount for normal cell function and is perturbed in almost every step of cancer progression.
 Integrin heterodimers can exist in a bent/closed conformation with low affinity for extracellular ligands (‘inactive’) or in an extended/open conformation with a high affinity for ligands (‘active’).
 Because of this conformational switch, integrins are able to transmit signals bidirectionally across the cell membrane.
 We have used RNAi screens to identify new proteins implicated in the regulation of integrin activity.
 We are continuing this work by expanding on our siRNA screens and by developing FRET-based probes to map the spatiotemporal regulation of integrin signalling under different conditions.